mia-platform/documentation/docs/paas/deployment_tools.md

 Flagger is a OSS tool developed by [Flux](https://fluxcd.io/).

 Flagger allows the user to implement two other deployment strategies:
-* canary &rarr; the traffic is partially routed to the new version of the service, partially to the old one;
+* canary: the traffic is partially routed to the new version of the service, partially to the old one;
-* blue/green &rarr; the new version is deployed (green) but the traffic still goes to the old version (blue), until the new version is "approved" for promotion.
+* blue/green: the new version is deployed (green) but the traffic still goes to the old version (blue), until the new version is "approved" for promotion.
 Once approved, the traffic is switched to new version of the service and the old one is shutted down.

 :::warning
-The blue/green strategy provided by Flagger is not a real blue/green **on Kubernetes** because Flagger does not switch the traffic from the blue to the green version; once "approved" for promotion, Flagger updated the blue version and terminates the green one &rarr; the blue version is always **the only stable one**.
+The blue/green strategy provided by Flagger is not a real blue/green **on Kubernetes** because Flagger does not switch the traffic from the blue to the green version; once "approved" for promotion, Flagger updated the blue version and terminates the green one; the blue version is always **the only stable one**.
 :::

 Flagger allows to implement one or both (simultaneously too) the strategies above using: